10+ Things To Do In Calpe, Spain

 Is Calpe a good holiday destination?

 Of course!
-Calpe is a popular holiday destination on Costa Blanca known for its natural beauty, historical charm, many lovely beaches perfect for sunbathing, as well as for watersports and outdoor activities and delicious Mediterranean foods.
+Calpe is a popular holiday destination on Costa Blanca known for its natural beauty, historical charm, lovely beaches perfect for sunbathing, as well as for watersports and outdoor activities.
 For sure, you won’t be bored in Calpe during your holidays.
 Warning: during July/August it can get really busy!

 What day is Calpe market?